tachibana-shin/assistant.koplugin/README.md

 #### Using AI Dictionary with Gestures

 You can set up a long-press gesture to open the AI Dictionary instantly, bypassing the highlight menu.
-This is done by overriding KOReader's built-in "Translate" action.
+This is done by overriding KOReader's built-in "Translate" action. (thanks to [Ilia Reutov](https://github.com/Agnesor))

 1.  **Enable the Override**:
     *   Navigate to the top menu `Tools (🔧) > More tools`.